Hubear-MUC/Filesize/README.md

 # Filesize
-Version 0.2
+Version 0.3

 Determining the size of a file

 See "readme.txt" for details.

 Code extent: max.
-118 bytes
+130 bytes

-The files with the comment "Version 0.1" remained unchanged but still are in use in this project.

 ---------------

 Version history
 ---------------

+Version 0.3

+Fixing the issue of a segmentation fault if no file name is given as argument.

 Version 0.2